-A - 8.2.4: Call Out Setup
+C - 8.2.3: Call Out Setup

-Here you can set the parameters for the alarm call out functions.
+This option is only shown if a BECSys Ethernet card or modem is installed.
+Here you can set the parameters for the alarm call-out functions.

-- Call Out Enable (Op): Choose to enable or disable call outs. - ► Call Start Time (Op): Sets the time the controller will start allowing call outs. - Call End Time (Op): Set the time the controller will stop allowing call outs.
-Set this and Call Start Time to same value for 24 hour callouts. - Pre-Delay (Op): Sets the amount of time the controller will delay to allow for alarm to reset before calling out. - Recipients Setup (Op): Allows configuration of eight recipients which can individually be configured for fax, pager, email, or text message call-out.
+- Call Out Enable (Op): Choose to enable or disable call outs. - Call Start Time (Op): Sets the time the controller will start allowing call outs. - ▶ Call End Time (Op): Set the time the controller will stop allowing call outs.
+Set this and Call Start Time to same value for 24 hour callouts. - Ack.
+Page outs (Op): Allows the controller to determine if somebody is responding to the page.
+If somebody receives the page and calls the controller this stops the controller from calling the remaining page phone numbers. - Pre-Delay (Op): Sets the amount of time the controller will delay to allow for alarm to reset before calling out.